 - For temporary use only.

 - Zoo Med never stops making beddings suitable for snakes.
-This one is made of coconut fiber, which is another excellent choice for reptile beddings.
+This one is made of coconut fiber, another excellent choice for reptile beddings.

 - It renders a naturalistic set up within the enclosure.

-- Your pet will not feel uncomfortable at first, for the habitat seems like its typical territory.
+- Your pet will not feel uncomfortable initially, for the habitat seems like its typical territory.

 - Get the 24-quartz pack for larger terrariums.